-Over the years, Greg started to work in some of the sub genres of landscape photography and found that he really enjoyed decay photography.
-This is a type of art based on the Japanese concept of Wabi-sabi which celebrates the beauty of all stages of life, including the decline.
+Over the years, Greg started to work in some of the sub genres of landscape photography and found that he really enjoys decay photography.
+This is a type of art based on the Japanese concept of Wabi-sabi which celebrates the beauty of all stages of life, including the inevitable decline.
 This type of subject is very often found in the rural areas across the state and has become one of the most sought-after types of photography in his collection.
-In fact, it was this decay photography that caught the attention of Singh-Ray Filters, which is one of the top filter manufacturers and resulted in Greg becoming an ambassador for the company in 2018.
+In fact, it was this decay photography that caught the attention of Singh-Ray Filters, which is one of the top filter manufacturers and resulted in Greg becoming an affiliate for the company in 2018.

 Whether I am photographing a grand landscape, a mountain stream, or an old rusted Cadillac next to a barn, I have always strived to introduce not only the beauty I see into the composition, but also a sense of emotion.
 I try to tell a story with my images and create an emotional attachment for the viewer.
 This goal has always been critical in my photography because it will mean the difference between just a quick look, or a lingering connection to a piece.
 I truly feel that art should be enjoyed without being rushed so my images are designed in a way that invites further investigation into the photograph.

 Over the years I have earned several awards and some notoriety through my photography which includes a segment on "Roy's Folks" in 2010.
 This was a long standing WGHP, Fox 8 News feature in his home town of Winston Salem, NC, that talked about interesting people in different walks of life.
 It was this two minute segment that cemented Greg as one of the notable artists in the area.

 Behind every good photographer....